 RTC Response PP-1 (p.
 4.H-11) explains that changes to neighborhood character are not considered significant environmental effects under CEQA unless the changes would result in a substantial adverse physical change in the environment.
 That response explains that physical environmental effects related to building height, such as wind and shadow, are discussed in the SEIR Appendix B, Sections E.10 and E.11, respectively.
 However, aAs stated on SEIR Appendix B p.
-B-12, aesthetic impacts of residential or mixed-use residential project on an infill site in a transit priority area shall not be considered significant impacts on the environment, pursuant to CEQA Guidelines section 21099; therefore, the environmental review does not consider aesthetics in determining the significancet of its-a project's impacts under CEQA.
+B-12, aesthetic impacts of residential or mixed-use residential project on an infill site in a transit priority area shall not be considered significant impacts on the environment, pursuant to CEQA Guidelines section 21099; therefore, the environmental review does not consider aesthetics in determining the significancest of its impacts under CEQA.
 RTC Response PP-1 acknowledges that the Balboa Park Station Area Plan includes language accompanying Policy 6.4.1 stating that "new development should add to the district's character, create a human scale public realm, and fit within the city's traditional fabric."
-The Consistency with land use policiesy considerations of changes in neighborhood character-including height, massing, scale, density, parking availability, and myriad other factors-may be evaluated by the Board of Supervisors and with other policy matters-including those set forth by Proposition M-in its deliberations on the project.
+The Consistency with land use policiesy-considerations of changes in neighborhood character-including height, massing, scale, density, parking availability, and myriad other factors-may be evaluated by the Board of Supervisors-along with other policy matters-including those set forth by Proposition M-in its deliberations on the project.

 The potential shadow impacts of the project are analyzed under Topic E.11 of the initial study, on SEIR Appendix B, pp. B-45 to B-51.
-As stated on SEIR Appendix B, pp. B-46, the significance of shadow impacts is evaluated based on whether a project would "create shadow that substantially and adversely affects the use and enjoyment of publicly accessible open spaces."
-The analysis concludes that the proposed project would not substantially affect the use of Unity Plaza (approximately 200 feet from the project site's southeastern border), and the shadow impact would be considered less than significant (SEIR Appendix B, p.
+As stated on SEIR Appendix B, p.
+B-46, the significance of shadow impacts is evaluated based on whether a project would "create shadow that substantially and adversely affects the use and enjoyment of publicly accessible open spaces."
+The analysis concludes that the proposed project would not substantially affect the use of Unity Plaza, and the shadow impact would be considered less than significant (SEIR Appendix B, p.
 B-50).
 No other publicly accessible open spaces would be shaded by the project, and project shadow would not reach any City parks.